The ITS Service Center can assist with computing accounts, subscriptions, uniqnames, passwords and more.

 If you will lose access to some or all U-M computing services, see Managing Your Digital Files and Information When You Leave U-M for information to help you transition files, messages, and other digital data that you want to keep.

-Proper Use of Information Resources, Information Technology, and Networks (SPG 601.07) applies to all members of the university community and users of its information resources.
+Responsible Use of Information Resources (SPG 601.07) applies to all members of the university community and users of its information resources.
 This includes alumni and retirees who continue to have a umich.edu account.